diegoamcg/DS-4002-Text-Project-Reuters-Interns/README.md

 ## Section 3: Instructions for Reproducibility
 1. Download text files
-2. Load files into scripts -> run through model notebook
+2. Load files into scripts -> run through spaCy model notebook
+3. Create a CSV with all sentiment scores for both Israel-Gaza and Venezuela
+4. Upload CSV to MANOVA Analysis notebook -> run through the notebook
-3. Interpret results
+5. Interpret statistical results